MicrosoftDocs/powerbi-docs/powerbi-docs/service-content-pack-overview.md

 Please review the [authoring](template-content-pack-authoring.md) section for more details on the technical requirements.

 ## Business scenario
 Content packs provide insights and metrics focused on a specific business scenario.
-Understanding your audience and the benefit they'll receive from the content pack will help ensure your users are successfully with the content you provide.
+Understanding your audience and the benefit they receive from the content pack helps ensure your users are successful with the content you provide.

 ### Tips
 * Identify your audience and the task they're trying to accomplish